LeoCandraGW/LeoCandraGW/README.md

   Hi I'm Leo Candra
 </h1>
   <p>
-    I’m a graduate computer science student from Satya Wacana Christian University in Salatiga.
-I am a web developer using Laravel and React.
-I am also an Android developer using Flutter.
-Known for my hard work and quick learning ability, I have also completed bootcamps in Multi-Platform and Back-End development to further enhance my skills and stay updated with industry trends.
+    "I am a graduate computer science student from Satya Wacana Christian University in Salatiga.
+I work as a web developer using Laravel and React, and I am also an Android developer using Flutter.
+Known for my hard work and quick learning ability, I have completed bootcamps in multi-platform and back-end development to further enhance my skills and stay updated with industry trends."
   </p>
 </div>
 <div>